Fast, Free Auto Insurance Quotes

 - If a judge convicts you of driving uninsured, you will have to file proof of financial responsibility with the Driver and Motor Vehicle Services (DMV) for 3 years or face suspension of your license

 - This is in addition to any fines you must pay

 Uninsured/Underinsured Motorist Coverage

 Some states require drivers to carry UM/UIM, or uninsured/underinsured motorist coverage.
 This coverage protects a driver if they get in an accident where the other party does not have auto insurance.
 Oregon requires UM/UIM coverage.
 The minimum UM/UIM coverage amounts for Oregon are $25,000 per person and $50,000 per accident minimum.

-Some states have “No-Fault” laws where a policyholder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
-Oregon is not a “No-Fault” state.
+Some states have no-fault insurance laws where a policyholder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
+Oregon is not a no-fault state.

 Personal Injury Protection (PIP)

 Some states have Personal Injury Protection or “PIP” regulations requiring drivers to carry PIP insurance.
 This is type of auto insurance that covers medical expenses, lost wages and/or other damages.
 Oregon requires drivers to purchase PIP insurance.
 The minimum PIP coverage amounts for Oregon are that PIP coverage allows drivers and passengers, regardless of who caused an accident, to have insurance coverage for "reasonable and necessary" medical, dental, hospital, surgical, ambulance, and prosthetic services incurred within one year after the date of an injury up to a maximum of $15,000.
 In Oregon, minimum PIP benefits include the below coverage: